Priest-Davos/Priest-Davos/README.md

 started the journey with C++ language.then explored web dev .
 Now exploring Data Science field

-* 🌍  I'm based in Delhi
+* 🌍  I'm based in vion
 * ✉️  You can contact me at [priestdavos@gmail.com](mailto:priestdavos@gmail.com)
 * 🚀  I'm currently working on AI  Resume Parser and Analyzer project and AI chat(whatsapp) analyzer project
 * 🧠  I'm learning to create  Rest API using Django Rest Framework